Explore printing, table relations and composition, roles and rights management, triggers, and connecting to Integromat

 If you need a reminder on how to do this, here is a visualization:

 Next, we’ll have a look at the contact record for Mr. George Sanderson in the Contacts super-table.
 Notice that the two numbers are listed at the bottom:

 Since there is a composition relationship, when we delete Mr. George Sanderson from the Contacts super-table, then the two associated telephone number records will also be deleted:

 A composition relationship between tables is best used when sub-table records (e.g., telephone numbers) are closely tied to a super-table record (e.g., a contact) and their deletion will not adversely affect any other data.

 Another example is an invoice item—such as a client-specific ID number—that is directly tied to an invoice.
 If an invoice record is deleted, then the invoice item will be deleted as well.

 Ninox enables companies to exercise a great degree of control over how users can interact and use the solution.
-This is supported by a robust user management system that allows Admins to control access for team members as well as granular access over tables and even fields!
+This is supported by a robust user management system that allows Admins to control access for workspace members as well as granular access over tables and even fields!